Chieveley House: History and description

 The house was built around 1716, identifiable by dates on the rainwater heads.
 Pevsner records Chieveley as one of a range of "grand houses [set] behind high brick walls" on the village's High Street.
 At the time of its construction the occupants are recorded as a gentleman, his four children, and six servants.
-In the 20th century the house was occupied by Valentine Wyndham-Quin, son of Windham Wyndham-Quin and subsequently the Baroness Howard de Walden.
-In 1976, Chieveley was bought by Lord Goff of Chieveley, who took the name of the village when made a Lord of Appeal in Ordinary and a life peer in 1986.
+In the 20th century, the house was occupied by Valentine Wyndham-Quin, son of Windham Wyndham-Quin and subsequently the Baroness Howard de Walden.
+In 1976 Chieveley was bought by Lord Goff of Chieveley, who took the name of the village when made a Lord of Appeal in Ordinary and a life peer in 1986.

 Pevsner describes Chieveley as a "compact hipped roofed dolls' house of red brick".
 The architectural style is Queen Anne.

-The current owners created a garden to the designs of Arne Maynard.
-In 2018 Chieveley was put up for sale with Knight Frank for £3.5 million.
+In 2016 the owners created a garden to the designs of Arne Maynard.
+In 2018 Chieveley House was put up for sale with Knight Frank for £3.5 million.